RyanNewsom/Workout-Regimen/README.md

 # WorkoutRegimen

 For anything where reps isn't stated, goal is 6-8 reps.
-I try to get 8 on my first sets, and on my last set if I get 6 or 7 reps, I feel that was a good amount of weight for that exercise.
+I try to get 8 on my first set, and on my last set if I get 6 or 7 reps, I feel that was a good amount of weight for that exercise.

 ## Day 1
 Chest